-Risk factors

-This investment involves a high degree of risk.
-See "Risk Factors" beginning on page S-3 of this prospectus supplement.
+Risk factors This investment involves a high degree of risk.
+See "Risk Factors" beginning on page S-8 of this prospectus supplement.

-The number of shares of our common stock that will be outstanding immediately after this offering as shown above is based on 6,480,505 shares outstanding as of October 13, 2010.
-The number of shares outstanding as of October 13, 2010, as used throughout this prospectus supplement, unless otherwise indicated, excludes:

-- 651,947 shares of our common stock issuable upon the exercise of stock options outstanding as of October 13, 2010 at a weighted average exercise price of \$6.99 per share; - an aggregate of 422,524 additional shares of common stock reserved for future issuance under our equity incentive plans as of October 13, 2010; - warrants outstanding as of October 13, 2010 to purchase an aggregate of 54,167 shares of common stock at exercise of \$79.56 per share and with an expiration date of October 17, 2010; and - up to 1,587,301 shares of our common stock issuable upon the exercise of warrants to be issued in this offering at an exercise price of \$20.00 per share.
+The number of shares of our common stock that will be outstanding immediately after this offering as shown above is based on 9,749,819 shares outstanding as of December 31, 2011.
+The number of shares outstanding as of December 31, 2011, as used throughout this prospectus supplement, unless otherwise indicated, excludes 766,328 shares of our common stock issuable upon the exercise of stock options outstanding as of December 31, 2011, at a weighted average exercise price of \$9.82 per share, and 1,587,301 shares of common stock issuable upon the exercise of warrants outstanding as of December 31, 2011, at an exercise price of \$20.00 per share.